Stedelijk Museum Amsterdam: Visual identity

 In 1963, Wim Crouwel and his design company, Total Design, began working for the Stedelijk Museum under the new director Eduard de Wilde.
 Crouwel designed catalogues, invitations, posters, and brochures using a consistent grid.
 He wanted to standardize the typography using the Univers typeface since it has the same x height on every weight.
 This grid-like layout became known as the SM-design style.

-Armand Mevis and Linda van Deursen redesigned the logo and visual identity of the museum in 2012, which was gradually unveiled with its re-opening on 23 September 2012.
+Armand Mevis and Linda van Deursen redesigned the logo and visual identity of the museum in 2012, which was unveiled with its re-opening on 23 September 2012.
 Mevis and van Deursen had previously designed the graphic identity of the temporary Stedelijk program from 2010 to 2012.
-The main aspect of the new logo is a large sans-serif S that is composed of the letters of the museum's name in capital letters.
+The main aspect of the new logo was a large sans-serif S that is composed of the letters of the museum's name in capital letters.
 The typeface used is Union, a hybrid of Helvetica and Arial, created by Czech typographer Radim Peško in 2009.
 Union is used for all of the museum's interior and exterior signage and additional materials and resources.
-The new logo visual identity was controversial at first, especially since Wim Crouwel's original logo was extremely admired and influential.
+The new logo visual identity was controversial at first, especially since Wim Crouwel's original logo was widely admired and influential.